dbdesign-students-spring2024/5-database-design-VideoStorms/README.md

 | 2          | 5             | 92                       |
 | 2          | 4             | 65                       |
 | ...        | ...           | ...                      |

+## The ER diagram you created of your 4NF-compliant version of the data set

+## Description of what changes you made and how these changes make the data 4NF-compliant